liqd/adhocracy3/src/adhocracy.core/docs/supergraph.rst

     reference to B.

 ``node``
     a vertex that can be referenced and can itself reference other nodes.
+Every node has a name that uniquely identifies the node.

 ``content node``
-    a node that is self-contained, i.e. it has no outgoing references (with the exception of ``follows``-references)
+    a node that is self-contained, i.e. it has no outgoing references (with the possible exception of ``follows``-references)

 ``essence``
     an essence for a given node is the sub-graph that contains the node itself